Kaki-In/Qinter/README.md

 # Qinter
-An alternativ module for QPython OS/OL.
+An alternative module for QPython OS/OL.

+Please wait while I upload and create the doc.